marafathussain/ML_book_easy/chapters/chapter1.md

 **Current state (2024-2026):**

-We're in the midst of rapid progress:
+We are in the midst of rapid progress:

 - **Large Language Models** (GPT-4, Claude, Gemini) demonstrate remarkable language understanding and generation
 - **Multimodal models** process text, images, video, and audio together